 There are two bi-directional data interfaces, RS-232 and RS-422 selectable, on the encoder and decoder assemblies.
 Each interface uses RJ-45 connectors.
-Refer to Table below for the correct pin out.
+Refer to Table in Appendix A for the correct pin out.
 When using the RS-232 configuration pin 7 is ground.
 Com Port parameters are configured through the system software.